-The Museum's collections
+The museum's collections

-The Bakkehus Collection
+The Bakkehus collection

-The museum's collections also include the so-called 'Bakkehus Collection', which is a large collection of manuscripts and letters of approximately 13000 documents.
-The collection contains letters from many different personalities from the 1700 and 1800s including Kamma and K.L.
+The museum's collections also include the so-called "Bakkehussamling" (english: "the Bakkehus collection"), which is a large collection of manuscripts and letters of approximately 13.000 documents.
+The collection includes letters from many different personalities from the 1700s and 1800s including Kamma and K.L.
 Rahbek.
-In the collection are letters and manuscripts from artists such as Adam Oehlenschläger, Hans Christian Andersen, Magdalene Thoresen, Johanne Luise Heiberg and Elisabeth Jerichau Baumann.
-Parts of the 'Bakkehus Collection' are accessable via a database, which curates the numerous letters, manuscripts and other documents.
-Work is ongoing to extend and disseminate the digital collection.
+In the collection are letters and manuscripts by artists such as Adam Oehlenschläger, Hans Christian Andersen, Magdalene Thoresen, Johanne Luise Heiberg and Elisabeth Jerichau Baumann.
+Parts of “the Bakkehus collection" are accessible on a database www.bakkehussamlingen.dk.

-Bakkehuset's library is part of the permanent exhibition and can be seen in the room where N.F.S.
+Bakkehuset's library is part of the permanent exhibition and is located in the room where N.F.S.
 Grundtvig lived in 1845.
-The library collection arose after the Museum was founded in 1925, and contains both older and more recent books on the house as well as Literature from the periods of the Golden Age, the Enlightenment and Romanticism.
-The library contains, among other things, a fine collection from Knud Lyne Rahbek as well as a number of early editions of Johannes Ewald's works of fiction.
-The library´s books can be borrowed for use on the site.
+The library collection was developed after the museum was founded in 1925, and contains both older and more recent books on the house as well as literature from the Golden Age, the Enlightenment and Romanticism.
+The library consists of three subcollections: 1) Early editions of fiction by Johannes Ewald; 2) the Rahbek collection, consisting of Knud Lyne Rahbek’s own books, and; 3) the Bakkehus collection consisting of both newer and older books by the authors of the Bakkehus Circle as well as literature on the Golden Age and the Enlightenment.
+The library’s books can be borrowed for use on site.
 Please send an email to , if this is of interest.
 The library also includes several of K.L.
-Rahbeks journals, including a not quite complete collection of the most influential journals: Minerva and The Danish Spectator.
+Rahbek’s periodicals including a not quite complete collection of the most influential periodicals "Minerva" and "The Danish Spectator".
 An overview of the two publications' contents can be found here.